bright-cloud-studio/add-user-fields/README.md

 # Bright Cloud Studio's Add User Fields
-Adds two custom fields to users, an image and a bio, which can be added to template using custom template tags.
+Adds two custom user fields, "User Image" and "User Bio", which can be added to template using custom template tags.